Chain restaurants have a front-row seat to a David vs. Goliath struggle — and they’re on the wrong end of the sling!

 Parent company Fiesta Restaurant Group continues to operate Pollo Tropical stores in its Florida stronghold.
 In addition, there 19 other stores sprinkled throughout the Atlanta metro area and around the state of Texas.

-Applebee’s — 40 to 60 restaurants will get the ax
+Applebee’s — Up to 135 restaurants will get the ax (NEW)

 In March, parent company Dine Equity signaled its intent to take between 40 to 60 Applebee’s restaurants offline permanently sometime this year.